weaver2007/figshare-uploader/README.md

 ## Building on Linux

 You need scons and xlnt installed.
+You also need libspdlog-dev.

 To install scons, use `pip3 install scons`, or use your distro's copy of scons.
 The build process was tested with SCons versions 2.5.1 and 3.0.1.